Resident, McLaren Oakland/Macomb

-Grant is currently a medical student at the Burrell College of Osteopathic Medicine.
+Grant completed his medical degree at Burrell College of Osteopathic Medicine.
+He is currently a resident physician at McLaren Oakland/Macomb in Michigan where he is training in diagnostic radiology.
 His previous research experiences include projects focused on anatomic developmental abnormalities, rare presentations of lymphoma, and financial literacy among medical students.
 Currently applying to residency programs, he has chosen diagnostic radiology as his specialty of choice and will participate in the NRMP Match process in March.
 Grant is actively involved in writing manuscripts on rare disease pathologies for publication and presenting his research at medical conferences.
 With a panoramic perspective across medicine, research, volunteering, and family life, one of his primary goals is to share these experiences with others in hopes that difficult research endeavors will become easier for his students to navigate.

 Grants’s Research Focus

 - Rare disease pathologies

 Grant’s Scholarly Activity